 RAF flypast for Captain Tom’s 100th birthday

-Captain Tom Moore’s 100th birthday will be marked by an RAF flypast, Transport Secretary Grant Shapps has announced.
+Captain Tom Moore’s 100th birthday will be marked by an RAF flypast.

-The Cabinet minister wrote on Twitter that the aerial salute was “meant to be a surprise for Tom”, but confirmed it would be happening after it emerged that his department rejected an earlier plan for a flypast organised by a Spitfire restoration company.

-Captain Tom has raised £29 million for the NHS by walking laps of his garden ahead of his birthday.
+The Ministry of Defence (MoD) confirmed the Battle of Britain Memorial Flight (BBMF) will carry out an aerial salute on Thursday after Captain Tom raised £29 million for the NHS by walking laps of his garden.

-Kent’s Biggin Hill Heritage Hangar had organised a flypast involving a Mark 9 Spitfire named The Spirit Of Kent.

-But on Monday it revealed it had been denied permission for the flight by the Department for Transport, acknowledging that “current general aviation restrictions are in place to prevent non-essential travel”.
+This will replace a flypast over his Bedfordshire home planned by a Spitfire restoration company in Kent.

+Timings of the BBMF flypast have not been publicised amid fears that crowds could gather to view the spectacle.

 Related videos